Ledgestone/AIToolkit/README.md

 As you can see from this example, it is easy to chain together different AITools.
 Any input can be another AITool, and as long as all inputs have processed, the current AITool will be able to process as well.

-### Using an AIProcess
+### Using an Process

-It can become tedious to process several AITools that have been chained together, so AITools can be grouped together using an AIProcess, so that they can all be processed at once as another AITool.
+It can become tedious to process several AITools that have been chained together, so AITools can be grouped together using an Process, so that they can all be processed at once as another AITool.
 This is the pipeline we will be designing:

 ```mermaid
 flowchart TD